-Explore an art festival with a child's heart and experience a child's journey through art mediums in Artopoly, presented by such community organizations as The Woodlands Children's Museum, The Woodlands Art League, Pearl Fincher Museum, Painting With A Twist, Alpha Omega Mounted Patrol and Greater Woodlands Public Art Foundation.
+Explore the art festival with a child’s heart and experience a child’s journey through culture and various art mediums in Artopoly, presented by such community organizations as The Woodlands Children’s Museum, The Woodlands Art League, Pearl Fincher Museum of Fine Arts, Alpha Omega Mounted Patrol, Texas Repertory Theatre Company, and many more!

-Waste boxes provided by one of the sponsors festival, Waste Management, were decorated by Students at Camp Pinetree and many visitors at The Woodlands Children's Museum.
+Waste boxes provided by one of the festival sponsors, Waste Management, were decorated by students at Camp Pinetree.

 The Woodlands Art League

 The Montgomery County United Way will be the recipient of the WWAC 2016-17 Community Art Project!
 The Woodlands Art League, a part of the local community since 1981 and a longtime supporter and Charity Partner of the Arts Council, has undertaken the design and coordination of a project for all to partake in.
 Once completed, the artwork will be installed at the offices of the Montgomery County United Way for all to enjoy.

 Demonstrations will be provided by three artists each day in 2 hour shifts with mediums varying from pastels, watercolor, jewelry making, and more.
 Portrait painting groups are back again this year with live models posing for nearly 20 artists each day.